Skip to content

 Julia Mayrink

 Julia Mayrink is a medical student at Federal University of Juiz de Fora, Brazil.
 As a graduate student she is involved in a variety of internships in research, clinic and surgery programs.
 Julia is also a consultant in a Medical Junior Enterprise (Medic Jr.) which gives her the opportunity to work in management of healthcare services.
-She recently started as a research trainee at Dr. Weiner’s lab working with Dr. Rafael Rezende who has the goal to elucidate the intrinsic relations between immunology and neuroscience.
+She recently started as a research trainee at Dr. Weiner’s lab working with Rafael Rezende who has the goal to elucidate the intrinsic relations between immunology and neuroscience.
 As an enthusiastic and empathic person, Julia is working on becoming an innovative physician, using her knowledge to discover new approaches and technologies to change people’s life.

 Sponsored Staff